 Types Of Crochet Hooks (Crochet Needles)

-Aside from their different sizes, the hooks can be made of different materials.
+Aside from different crochet hook sizes, the hooks can be made of different materials.

 Plastic hooks are the most economical and are very lightweight.
 They have a very slight texture to them, so your stitches won't slip too easily.
 They are also perfect for airplane trips!

 Hooks are most often made of aluminum for the larger hooks and steel for the very fine hooks.
 They are very smooth and slippery and the yarn slides easily when using them.
 Aluminum hooks are generally cheap and so are popular with beginners.
-When using larger hooks, these are easy to use since they are light and easy to grip.
+When using larger crochet hook sizes, these are easy to use since they are light and easy to grip.

 Wooden crochet hooks can be expensive, but are smooth and have a little bit of texture to stop the yarn from slipping.
 Collectors can order hand-made, bespoke wooden hooks with beautifully carved handles.

 Ivory or Bone Crochet Hooks

 Ivory or bone hooks are hand-carved and are usually antiques.
 You can order bone ones to be custom-made if this is what you like to work with however ivory is banned in most countries.

-These hooks have a shaft usually made of metal, which is the correct measurement for the size of hook, and then a thicker base or handle.
+These hooks have a shaft usually made of metal, which is the correct measurement for the crochet hook sizes, and then a thicker base or handle.
 The handles can be made of plastic, rubber, or wood.
 If you have arthritis, carpal tunnel syndrome, or any hand or wrist condition which makes it uncomfortable or painful to hold a thin hook, these will be the best type for you.
 Even if you have no problems, some people just prefer the feel of these hooks.